stinefm/relsad/docs/source/theory/dg.rst

 Solar power generator
 .....................................

-Solar power data can be generated based on the fill factor power model (CITE).
+Solar power data can be generated based on the fill factor power model :cite:`jones2002modelling`.
 The fill factor approach uses the relationship between the irradiance and the cell temperature with the open circuit voltage, :math:`V_{oc}`, and short circuit current, :math:`I_{sc}`, to calculate the maximum power output of a solar module.
 The maximum power output of a solar module is

 .. math::